visualex/docker-boilerplate-nginx-apache-php-mysql/README.md

 # testsite.com

-This is proof-of-concept for a working combo of reverse-proxy, apache, php, mysql
+This is proof-of-concept for a working docker-compose combo of reverse-proxy, apache, php, mysql

 * clone this somewhere docker can access, cd into this folder
 * make sure nothing is running on your docker machine with `./stop`